jdtsmith/autoftp/README.md

 # autoftp

-Watch for changes in files with matching names in the current directory and all subdirectories.
-For any matching files which get created or modified, quickly send them by FTP to a remote server.
+Auto-send matching files over the network with FTP.
+Ideal for network-connected microcontroller development.
+Watches for changes in files with matching names in the current directory and all subdirectories, quickly sending them by FTP to a remote server.

 Click to see `autoftp` in action:
 <div align="left">